LUCodeTeam/apco-docs/docs/index.md

 ## Installation Guide (Windows)
-This guide is designed for installlign and configuring the required software on a LU IT Services managed Windows based PC.
+This guide is designed for installing and configuring the required software on a LU IT Services managed Windows based PC.

 ### Installing Ruby and Jekyll
 Link for install: <https://jekyllrb.com/docs/>